 Gross vehicular manslaughter is an enhanced vehicular manslaughter charge.
 In general, vehicular manslaughter is charged when a driver negligently causes the death of another person.
 Vehicular manslaughter involves ordinary negligence while gross vehicular manslaughter involves a person acting in a way that is a gross deviation from a reasonable person’s conduct, which shows a disregard for human life.

-Under California law, child endangerment is typically charged against an adult (in this case a 19 year old) who is caring for a minor (someone under the age of 18) and willfully exposes the minor to pain and suffering or danger.
-When the minor is at risk of death or great bodily harm, the prosecutor has discretion to charge the defendant with a felony.
+Under California law, child endangerment is typically charged against an adult (in this case a 19-year-old) who is caring for a minor (someone under the age of 18) and willfully exposes the minor to pain and suffering or danger.
+When the minor is at risk of death or great bodily harm, the prosecutor has the discretion to charge the defendant with a felony.

 Teenagers at higher risk of car accidents